 It is the second largest island off the NSW east coast other than Lord Howe Island with a historic lighthouse and luxury accommodation, only accessible by boat.

 Our tour was a group of 12, combined with both divers and snorkellers.
 There were two different dive spots planned for the day around Montague Island, and snorkelling with the seals in a semi-enclosed bay area next to the island.
-You don’t actually step on to land during this tour, so be prepared to either remain in the water or onboard the boat for the duration.
+You don’t actually step on to land during this tour, so be prepared to either remain in the water or onboard the boat for the entire duration.

 With an overcast day and a slight swell, the water did look cold, but the wetsuit shielded me with warmth.
 You’re still able to snap a few shots regardless of the weather which was brilliant.
 And, once you start snorkelling and get up-close to the seals, their playful nature is in abundance that you actually forget about everything else and embrace having so much fun with these cool pups in the water.